Code-Institute-Submissions/MS1-Wellness-Centre/README.md

 * **_Font_**

 The font used for all of the text was "Rubik" as it is clear to read and soft on the page due to it's rounded edges.
 The line and word spacing used also contributed to the clarity of the text.
+The Headings for each page have a the light grey colour for their background and each heading wording is placded with in a span adding to the design effect on each page.
+All of the pages text has a colour of rgba(0, 0, 0, 0.5) as the 0.5 transparency makes the black appear less harsh.

 * **_Imagery_**